flutter/devtools/packages/devtools_app/integration_test/README.md

 The following flags are available, but should not be used manually.
 To run a test with offline data or with experiments enabled, place the test in the proper directory, and the `run_tests.dart` script will propagate the proper flag values automatically (see [instructions below](#where-to-add-an-integration-test))

-* `--offline`: indicates that we do not need to start a test app to run this test.
-This will take precedence if both --offline and --test-app-uri are present.
-* `--enable_experiments`: enables experiments for DevTools within the integration test environment

 # Where to add an integration test